Celebrating 20 Years of Kate's Club

 On May 13, we hosted our 20th Anniversary Mourning Glory Gala at Zoo Atlanta's Ford Pavilion.
 We heard speeches from the Kate's Club community, danced, celebrated, and most importantly raised over $410,000 for grieving children, families and young adults at Kate's Club.

 On November 11, we hosted the 2023 Memory Walk: 20th Anniversary Celebration Stroll, and for the first time we gathered in two locations!
 Community members in Atlanta and Brunswick came together to honor and remember people in their lives who died, while surrounded by understanding and support.
 Together, we raised $40,000 for Kate's Club programs.Give Now

 Looking Forward to the Next 20 YearsGive Now

 As our 20th Anniversary year comes to a close, we want to say thank you again to the vibrant and supportive community that has helped us provide support to more than 20,000 individuals since 2003.
 Every person plays a unique role in achieving our mission, and we look forward to the next 20 years of working toward a world in which it's okay to grieve.

-This year we celebrate the 20th anniversary of Kate's Club, and honor the more than 10,000 families, volunteers and professionals we have empowered since 2003.
-As we continue to grow and expand our services, Kate's Club remains committed to empowering children and teens, their families, and young adults facing life after the death of a parent, sibling, caregiver or someone important to them.
+Give today to support the next 20 years of Kate's Club, and our mission to empower children and teens, their families, and young adults facing life after the death of a parent, sibling, caregiver or someone important to them.